RiteshJha912/hnltech/README.md

 # HNLTech Pvt.
 Ltd.

-This is the official website for **HNLTech Pvt.
-Ltd.**, a leading software solutions provider focused on empowering Indian businesses through innovative, cost-effective and secure technology.
-Built with **Next.js 14** and **React.js 18**, this project showcases the services and the core values that drive the mission of HNLTech to transform businesses across various industries in India.
+Welcome to the official repository of **HNLTech Pvt.
+Ltd.**, a leading software solutions provider committed to empowering Indian businesses.
+This website, crafted using **Next.js 14** and **React.js 18**, embodies HNLTech’s mission to deliver cost-effective, secure, and scalable technology to diverse industries in India.

-### View Live :
+### View Live : www.hnltech.in

-www.hnltech.in
+---
 ## Getting Started

-To run the development server, use one of the following commands:
+To get the development server up and running, execute any of the following commands:

 ```bash
 npm run dev